lribeiro-eficode/argocd-katas/README.md

 # Argo CD Katas

 Welcome to the Argo CD Katas repository!
-This project is designed to help users learn and master Argo CD through practical exercises and challenges.
+This project is designed to help users learn and master Argo CD through practical exercises and challenges..

 Whether you are a beginner looking to understand the basics or an experienced user seeking to deepen your knowledge, these katas will guide you through various aspects of using Argo CD in a real-world context.